Yulypso/Meimo/README.md

 ## Implementations

-several features have been implemented within this application. <\br>
+several features have been implemented within this application.

 Screens <\br>
 - Login Screen